The truth about what is in your mattress may surprise or startle you.

 It is very likely you are sleeping on a mattress that uses a layer of polyurethane, polyester or memory foam as they are the most widely used material in mattresses.

 These foam-based products are manufactured using a variety of resins, catalysts, solvents and adhesive.
-Mattress manufacturers imageslove using synthetic foam for its cushioning support but also as a cheap filler to bulk up the thickness (and of course, the price).
+Mattress manufacturers love using synthetic foam for its cushioning support but also as a cheap filler to bulk up the thickness (and of course, the price).
 Because of its flammability, it has to be treated with flame retardants, almost all which are considered harmful to humans and the environment.

 A quick Google search show it is well-documented that scientific research have raised health concerns over the link between people becoming ill by the repeated and continuous exposure to flame retardants.